ryanyangtw/Precourse/README.md

-This repository is built for precourse assignment!
+This repository is built for precourse exercise!